Cory Maye: Trial

-Maye had no criminal record, and wasn't the named target of a search warrant.
-Police initially concluded they had found no drugs in Maye's side of the duplex, but later claimed that one smoked marijuana cigarette was in the apartment along with a plastic bag containing "traces" of the drug.

 The trial was held in neighboring Marion County, after Maye's lawyer successfully argued for a change of venue.
 But his lawyer's original request and agreement for the venue change had been to Lamar County, an adjoining county that is 88% white.
 When she belatedly realized her error, Maye's trial lawyer tried unsuccessfully to have the trial moved back to Jefferson Davis County.
 Although the trial judge refused the request to return the trial to Jefferson Davis County, he did again change the venue to Marion County where the trial was subsequently held.
 Of the 12 jurors subsequently selected, two were African American.

 Maye testified that it was dark in his apartment when he heard someone breaking into the back door, which was located in the bedroom.
 "That's when I fired the shots," Maye said.
 "After I fired the shots, I heard them yell 'police! police!'
 Once I heard them, I put the weapon down and slid it away.
 I did not know they were police officers."

 The weapon used was stolen approximately one year prior to the shooting.
 Maye claims it was given to him by a friend.
-Mississippi law indicates that it is justifiable to kill another in an act of reasonable self-defense.
-It also provides that the killing of a police officer is not capital murder if the killer had no knowledge that the victim was a police officer.

 The prosecution claimed that officers announced at the front door and then at the back door of Maye's residence.
 He and his lawyer say that they only identified themselves as police after he had shot Jones.
 The defense tried to show Maye did not know the persons breaking in were police officers, and that he was acting to protect his infant daughter in the bedroom.
 In mitigation the defense argued Maye's lack of a criminal record and his young age (21).

 The jury took five hours to convict Maye on the capital murder charge.
 The same afternoon, Marion County Circuit Court Judge Michael Eubanks sentenced Maye to death by lethal injection.